"The most important concentration of material on traditional song, dance and music in the country."

 It is a comprehensive collection, containing the largest number of manuscripts in England and providing an insight into history and regional variations.
 Explore the catalogue of printed literature

-Recent projects include Take 6 project, a searchable database of manuscript archives from several of the most prominent folk song collectors, and The Full English, a learning programme involving the world’s biggest digital archive of English folklore, song and dance manuscripts.
-Both projects have been supported by the National Lottery through the Heritage Lottery Fund Heritage Lottery Funding.
+Major projects from the past decade include Take 6, a searchable database of manuscript archives from several of the most prominent folk song collectors, and The Full English, a learning programme involving the world’s biggest digital archive of English folklore, song and dance manuscripts.
+Both projects were supported by the National Lottery through the Heritage Lottery Fund Heritage Lottery Funding.

 The English Folk Dance and Song Society (EFDSS) is the library’s custodian.
 The Library is housed at the Society’s HQ, Cecil Sharp House.

 The Library was given an excellence award by the International Association of Music Libraries, Archives and Documentation Centres (IAML) in 2010 and designated status by the Museums, Libraries and Archives Council (MLA) in 2011.

 Covid-secure opening on Wednesdays and Thursdays from 11am to 4pm.

 Cecil Sharp House